Clarifai/docs/docs/sdk/Inference-from-AI-Models/Text-as-Input.md

 **Learn how to perform inference with text as input using Clarifai SDKs**
 <hr />

 Unlock the potential of Clarifai's state-of-the-art text-based AI features, allowing you to elevate your applications with unparalleled accuracy and efficiency.
 Dive into a comprehensive suite of tools designed to simplify the integration of Clarifai's AI capabilities, empowering developers to unleash the potential of text-driven applications across various domains.
-Discover a robust and developer-friendly Python SDK that streamlines the incorporation of advanced text-based AI models, making it easier than ever to implement powerful natural language processing solutions.
+Discover a robust and developer-friendly SDKs that streamlines the incorporation of advanced text-based AI models, making it easier than ever to implement powerful natural language processing solutions.

 ## Text Classifier